microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 }
 ```

-To support more scenarios, we have to generalize this to support arbitrary packages.
+To support a more agnostic scenario, we have to generalize this to support arbitrary packages.
 Starting with `align-deps`, the equivalent configuration will look like below:

 ```json
 // 2.0